byu-cpe/ecen330/_pages/xserver.md

   - You can test that your X server is working by running `xeyes`.
 If the X server is running correctly, this will create a pop-up window with a set of animated eyes that follow your mouse cursor.
 (You may need to install *xeyes* using the command `sudo apt install x11-apps`).
   - When running, the XServer will display in your Windows system tray.
 If you restart your computer, or close the XServer, you will need to run *XLaunch* again.

-### WSL2
+### Firewall
-If you happen to be running WSL version 2 (unlikely unless you specifically upgraded to this version), you will need to do a few extra things.
-  - Change the last line of your *~/.bashrc* file to: `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0`
-  - When you run *XLaunch*, make sure to check the *Disable access control* box.
-  - If it still doesn't work, it could be a firewall issue.
+If the above instructions still aren't working, it's possible that Windows Firewall is blocking the X-server.
 To fix this, run the Windows *Incoming Connections* troubleshooter.
       - Open Windows Settings (Win + I)
       - Click *Update & Security*
       - Click *Troubleshoot* in the left-hand pane.